 - Cut out any unnecessary steps in the workflow

-- Make sure that your staff can work comfortably behind the counter, while patients can easily access the counter from the front door
+- Make sure that your staff can work comfortably behind the counter, yet still keep everything within easy reach

 - Keep in mind any additional services you may need space to incorporate, such as a drive-through window

-- Create an easily navigable space and inviting atmosphere- you want your customers to feel at home
+- Develop an easily navigable space and inviting atmosphere- you want your customers to feel at home

 - Visit other pharmacies and take note of which front end products are grouped together, how people walk through the store (for aisle positioning), and the use of window and aisle displays

-- The goal is to create a front end experience that is spacious enough to walk through, promotes impulse purchases, and welcomes patients to the pharmacy counter.
+- Create a front end experience that promotes impulse purchases and welcomes patients to the pharmacy counter

 8. Hire and Train Employees